wronnyhuang/mfseq/README.tex.md

 ![histograms](doc/histograms.gif)

 ### Inactive row feature
-We define a row to be inactive if it contains all zeros for a particular time step.
+We define a row to be *inactive* if it contains all zeros for a particular time step.
 We added an additional column which is 1 if the row is inactive for that time step, and 0 otherwise.
 If a particular node is inactive for all time steps.
-We define a row to be *dead* if it contains all zeros for all time steps.
+We define a row to be *dead* if it is inactive for all time steps.
 If a row is dead, we remove it from the data.

 ### Row-wise unit normalization
 We unit normalize each row in $X_i$ as follows